beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 itself to the returned error type, the `?` operator takes care of the conversion automatically.

-In the context of Listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
+In the context of listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
 If an error occurs, the `?` operator will return early out of the whole function and give any `Err` value to the calling code.
 The same thing applies to the `?` at the end of the